 While we mostly mention private farms on our webpage, we also describe national parks where succulents can easily be seen, including the Richtersveld, Tanqua Karoo and Addo National Parks.
 Succulents are easily seen in many Cape Nature reserves as well.
 We think that this is similar to mentioning that Kruger and Mokala National Parks have Rhinos.
 Will this help poachers find them?

 Although we saw many succulent plants on our early trips, it was mostly next to the road which severely limits what you can see.
 Once we discovered that many farms rent cottages and encourage farm stays, we shifted to this form of accommodation wherever possible.
 Now we can explore the farms (many of which are mostly natural landscapes) looking for succulents – with the owners knowledge of what we are doing.
 We always mention to the farm owners why we are there (botanical photography and exploration) and about our website.
 The farms we mention specifically encourage this – through their building of hiking trails, publishing their own plant guides or through comments on their website.
 We highlight these farms because, despite the widespread availability of good accommodation in southern Africa, many are simply not suitable for naturalists who want to see nature.
-Just as birdwatchers want to stay at birding lodges, plant explorers want to know where they can find suitable environments where they can see and photograph plants in habitat.
+Just as birdwatchers prefer to stay at birding lodges, plant explorers want to know where they can find suitable environments where they can see and photograph plants in habitat.

 Any visitor to these farms should be aware that the owners and workers are aware of your comings and goings; they do tend to monitor discreetly what you are up to.
 We (and all legitimate visitors) should be happy with this and we try, when the opportunity exists, to make the owners aware of what we find of interest.
-This, in turn can help them advertise their farms for a community that most tourism advertising ignores.
+This, in turn can help them advertise their farms for a community of botanical explorers that most tourism advertising ignores.

 It is possible that unscrupulous individuals could stay at the farms we mention and use these as base camps to poach plants.
 This risk exists with any other plant or animal as well and it exists equally inside national parks and reserves.
 Plant poaching does happen.
-But the alternative, not encouraging botanical (and other natural history) tourism leads in our opinion to a more serious problem.
+But the alternative, not encouraging botanical (and other natural history) tourism, leads in our opinion to a more serious problem.
 Suppose no farms were to make money from botanical explorers or those seeking a natural experience?
 What are the alternatives open to these farmers?
 Raise more sheep?
 Sell off land for vineyards?
 Expand agricultural production?
 Poachers may make the news occasionally, and extreme commercial poaching may nearly eliminate some plant populations, but the loss of habitat for agriculture and ranching does far more damage to the natural environment and is on a vastly larger scale – and it is legal.

 We don’t provide specific GPS locations for any of the plants we show on our webpages.
 We do show the farms and their environments, and we do show photos of plants that are found on the farms.
 But these farms range from hundreds to thousands of hectares (1 hectare = about 2.5 acres)!
 As far as we know, none of the plants we have photographed have ranges restricted to any particular farm – and most species are common over wide areas.
 Many are also grown commercially and are widely available to customers at reasonable prices both in South Africa, Europe and the US.